What are Lynx?

 The National Lynx Discussion found that lynx could play a role in reducing negative deer impacts, but only by complementing – not replacing – human management.

-How might lynx affect other wildlife? (expandable section?)
+How might lynx affect other wildlife?

 In Scandinavia, lynx have reduced fox numbers, allowing a rise in capercaillie, mountain hare and black grouse populations, with similar effects possible in Scotland.